German couple take refuge on boat to escape lava from volcano in La Palma

 Although the lava has not yet reached their home, they believe it is only a matter of time after the flow has destroyed their Swiss neighbors’ homes and the eruption shows no signs of abating.

 “We’ll stay on the boat until we know what to do next.
-Do we stay here or maybe go to another island, like Tenerife?
-No idea, I don’t know.
-It’s written in the stars,” explained Rehm.
+Do we stay here or maybe go to another island like Tenerife?
+I have no idea, I don’t know.
+It’s written in the stars,” Rehm explained.